-- (b) provide for the fair, orderly and sustainable use and development of air, land and water; - (c) to encourage public involvement in resource management and planning; and - (d) to facilitate economic development in accordance with the objectives set out in paragraphs (a), (b) and (c).
+(b) provide for the fair, orderly and sustainable use and development of air, land and water;

+(c) to encourage public involvement in resource management and planning; and

+(d) to facilitate economic development in accordance with the objectives set out in paragraphs (a), (b) and (c).

 The policy approach for settlements and growth should focus on settlement sustainability and levels of service and not on allocation based on a strict settlement hierarchy.
-As drafted, the settlement strategies provide little, to no, scope for local solutions through public involvement in strategic planning at the local level for middle and lower order settlements in the required hierarchy.
-A simplistic hierarchy is not reflective of the settlements of the Cradle Coast Region which have a high degree of interactivity.
+The NTRLUS has been based on a 'settlement network', recognising that a simplistic hierarchy is not reflective of the settlements of the Northern Region.
 Similarly, strategies under 1.4 Settlement Types are too simplistic and blunt to deliver the broad objective for 'sustainable use and development of settlements', with the attributes and values of settlements being nuanced and individual.
-Of particular concern is that the TPP's do not even recognise community aspiration.
-Concepts of prioritisation should be removed and replaced by demonstration of sustainability attributes for each settlement - economic, social, environmental/physical.
+Concepts of prioritisation should be removed and replaced by demonstration of sustainability attributes - economic, social, environmental/physical.